Tregovenek (meaning ‘place of hope‘) is a new and exciting community project based on the outskirts of Pensilva, Cornwall.

 We will achieve our vision by:

-Putting the land and future generations at the heart of everything we do.
+Prioritising the land and future generations in all we do.